Welcome to Maple

 MathsGroups 1 & 2 will cover multiply, length, mass, capacity Group 3 will cover multiply, length, fractions, decimals Group 4 will cover multiply, divide, decimals, perimeter Relate familiar events to times of the day, seasons, days of the week – discuss what you might be doing at the weekend.
 Use opportunities to tell the time especially using analogue clock face.

-PD/PfALWe will cover: Internet and social media safety.
-Personal finance, debit & credit cards, banking, financial wellbeing, grants & loans.Personal hygiene – please encourage them at home to shower/bath and change their clothes regularly as we will be discussing this at length.
+PD/PfALWe will cover: Business Enterprise, local and national businesses.
+Budgeting in business and making comparisons.
+Personal hygiene – please encourage them at home to shower/bath and change their clothes regularly as we will be discussing this at length.
 Healthy eating – we will be encouraging this and discussing daily.

 TITANTravel independence training across Norfolk.
-We are following a curriculum set by Norfolk County Council which supports young people with disabilities to become independent travelers where appropriate.
+We are following a curriculum set by Norfolk County County Council which supports young people with disabilities to become independent travellers where appropriate.
 When using public transport encourage them to take the lead in planning and taking the bus or train.
 Point out timetables, bus stops, where to find information.

-ArtWe will be exploring industrial art using a range of media including oils and watercolours.
-Take opportunities to look at artists and their work – not just paintings also sculptures including outdoors.
+ArtWe will be exploring The Human Body including pet portraiture, using a range of media including oils and watercolours.
+We are also exploring photographyTake opportunities to look at artists and their work – not just paintings also sculptures including outdoors.
 Look for detail

-Lifeskills CookingWe will cook: cakes using a variety of methods and flavours and making comparisons.
-We will move on to Dough recipes.
-As much independent work in the kitchen at home as possible.
+Lifeskills CookingWe will cook: lemon drizzle cake, bread rolls, pizza pinwheels, Apple hand pies, sweet pizza, cinnamon rolls and chocolate bread rollsAs much independent work in the kitchen at home as possible.
 Please send in a container to take their cooking home in.

 TTRS/ Driving TheoryTTRS is multisensory course that teaches touch typing to help students improve their reading and spelling skills.
 They will be able to work through the course at their own pace revisiting modules as needed.
 Opportunities to use touch typing in a keyboard.
 Looking at the spelling of new words when out and about.
 Help write a shopping list at home.
 Point out driving signs and symbols when out, discuss the rules of the road when driving together.